binafy/laravel-user-monitoring/README.md

 }
 ```

-You can change `hourly` to `minute` or `second`, for more information you can read [Schedule Frequency Options](https://laravel.com/docs/10.x/scheduling#schedule-frequency-options).
+You can change `hourly` to `minute` or `second`.
+For more information, you can read [Schedule Frequency Options](https://laravel.com/docs/scheduling#schedule-frequency-options).

 <a name="turn-on-off"></a>
 ### Turn ON-OFF

-Maybe you want to turn off visit monitoring for some or always, you can use configuration to turn it off:
+Maybe you want to turn off visit monitoring for some or always; you can use the configuration to turn it off:

 ```php
 'visit_monitoring' => [